drneavin/scai/docs/source/SCAI.rst

   ~XXX minutes when using XXX threads with XXXG memory each

 Variants are called using an altered and abreviated version of `monopogen <https://github.com/KChen-lab/Monopogen>`_ and then are converted to beagle files containing genotype probability likelihoods.
-We recommend running this step separately for each chromosome for each sample in parallel on a high performance cluster

-To do this, run the ``scai_variants.sh`` script:
+Here is an example of running the ``scai_variants.sh`` script but we recommend running it in parallel as demonstrated :ref:`below <ScaiVariantsParallel>`:

   .. code-block:: bash